boltops-tools/terragrunt-vs-terraform-reusable-module/README.md

 * The advantage with Terragrunt's custom HCL syntax is that it produces a nice flattened resource name structure.
 This is nicer because it's "simpler".
 You don't have to "daisy-chain" variable inputs as much.
 * The advantage of terraform's `module` keyword is that it's native.
 It's already built-in.
 The native module syntax also creates a hierarchical resource name.
 This nicer because it's more "organized".

-Think that sometimes a custom syntax is worth it, it depends on the value add.
+Think that sometimes a custom syntax is worth it; it depends on the value add.
 DSLs are worth it when they provide enough pros.
 Now that the terraform `module` keyword is available though, think it's no longer worth it.
 The terragrunt custom HCL syntax conflates things.